 Minimum 9 motorcycles- Minimum 9 participants

-Departure from Italy, Rome Fiumicino or Milan to Santiago de Chile with flight operated by Alitalia or another IATA carrier in economy class.
+Departure from Rome Fiumicino or Milan to Santiago de Chile with flight operated by Alitalia or another IATA carrier in economy class.
 Meals, movies and overnight stay on board.

 Arrival in Santa Cruz de La Sierra in the early morning.
 Meeting with our local assistants and you are ready to go.
 You head towards the first offshoots of the Andes mountain range climbing from 400 meters of the Santa Cruz plain to 1600 meters of Samaipata.
 The road crosses the green hills between La Guardia, El Torno and finally La Angostura where you take the valley of the Rio Piray climbing ever more immersed in the lush vegetation of the Elbow of the Andes, with the red rock mountains with the shape of a "panettone" typical of the Amazonian Sierra.